 Affordable Housing - Current policy requirement of 25% affordable housing for this area (5 affordable units required from the total of 21 units).
 The applicant is proposing to provide 6 affordable units on site (2 x 2-bed houses and 4 x 3-bed houses).
-This would be acceptable from however an overall mix of 80% affordable rented and 20% intermediate housing is requested to be provided, in line with the Strategic Housing Market Assessment 2014
+This would be acceptable number of units however an overall mix of 80% affordable rented and 20% intermediate housing would be required, in line with the Strategic Housing Market Assessment 2014